echopen/echopen_prototyping/introduction/new_introduction.md

 To summarize the process of acquisition we first have to place the transducer in the right position thanks to a motor.Then, a circuit called a pulser is used to excite the transducer.
 Once this is done, the transducer is switched onto a listening mode.
 The signal is amplified by a variable gain amplifier as signal coming from deeper reflection need to be further amplified because of the attenuation of ultrasound in human tissues.
 The signal is then digitalized and some processing is achieved to extract the envelope as it is the relevant information we want to display.
 Some denoising can be applied at this step.
 The collected lines are then sent to the smartphone via wifi where the scan conversion is achieved.
 This last step consists in rendering a conical image from the different recorded lines.

-Here a simplified flowchart of the full device.
-Click any part to learn more about it !
+Here is a simplified flowchart of the full device and a litlle more information about each component.

 ```mermaid
 graph TD;